prometheus/docs/content/docs/operating/security.md

-If you are composing PromQL queries that include input from untrusted users (e.g. URL parameters to console templates, or something you built yourself) who are not meant to be able to run aribtrary PromQL queries make sure any untrusted input is appropriately escaped to prevent injection attacks.
+If you are composing PromQL queries that include input from untrusted users (e.g. URL parameters to console templates, or something you built yourself) who are not meant to be able to run arbitrary PromQL queries make sure any untrusted input is appropriately escaped to prevent injection attacks.
 For example `up{job="<user_input>"}` would become `up{job=""} or some_metric{zzz=""}` if the `<user_input>` was `"} or some_metric{zzz="`.